-Buying a horse should be a great experience but unless you go into it with your eyes wide open it can be problematic which is why its so important to take your time and not rush out and buy the first horse you see.
+Buying a horse should be a great experience but unless you go into it with your eyes wide open it can be problematic which is why it’s so important to take your time and not rush out and buy the first horse you see.
 This is even more applicable when you’re buying your very first horse, regardless of how much you know about horses you’re inexperienced when it comes to ownership.
-In fact many first time owners choose a horse which isn’t suitable for them.
+In fact, many first time owners choose a horse that isn’t suitable for them.
 This, sadly, often leads to frustration between horse and owner at best, or the first time owner giving up on horses altogether.

 If you take your time though then the chances of everything working out well are far higher.
-Thats why I decided to put this article together, I know I’ve written other articles on buying a horse before but I’ve not covered the steps you should take BEFORE you actually start the whole buying process.
+That’s why I decided to put this article together, I know I’ve written other articles on buying a horse before but I’ve not covered the steps you should take BEFORE you actually start the whole buying process.

 What do you want?

-Okay that’s a bit of a blunt question (and probably a dumb question too – of course you want a horse) but it’s still a question that you need to ask yourself before you even think about looking at horses.
+Okay, that’s a bit of a blunt question (and probably a dumb question too – of course, you want a horse) but it’s still a question that you need to ask yourself before you even think about looking at horses.
 We all want horses for different reasons and have our own requirements but knowing the answer to this question will really help you to focus your search.

-When answering this question though its a good idea to consider the following:
+When answering this question though it’s a good idea to consider the following:

-The age of a horse is something that is all too often overlooked but is probably the most important factor to consider (if not its certainly one of the most important factors).
+The age of a horse is something that is all too often overlooked but is probably the most important factor to consider (if not it’s certainly one of the most important factors).
 You might think that buying a young horse is great because you’ll have many years together but young horses haven’t always finished their training and are inexperienced.
-On the other hand while an old horse will be more experienced and unfazed by things, the two of you won’t have as much time to spend together.
+On the other hand, while an old horse will be more experienced and unfazed by things, the two of you won’t have as much time to spend together.
 Age wise, an ideal horse will be somewhere between the ages of ten and fifteen, although this is only a guide and each horse is different.

 There are no hard and fast rules for the size of horse you should be going for, it’s more important that they can carry you without affecting their balance.
 Some horses are capable of carrying more weight than others, depending on their bone structure, but if the horse isn’t struggling, you can comfortably mount and dismount and your feet aren’t hanging too much when mounted then that’s more important.
-For a more in-depth article on the size horse you should be riding check this article out.
+For a more in-depth article on the size horse, you should be riding check this article out.

 This is something that comes down to personal preference and what your specific requirements and needs are.
-Not everybody will choose to go for a particular breed, you may be completely open minded to this.
+Not everybody will choose to go for a particular breed, you may be completely open-minded to this.
 Just like dogs some people like to have a pedigree horse, if you’d prefer to have a registered horse but don’t know which breed to go for them I’ve written a number of articles on various breeds that might help, you can see them here.

 Again color is a personal preference but some colors are more prone to certain genetic disorders.
-For example pure white horses (while also being extremely rare) are more likely to carry the lethal white syndrome.
-Also Paint Horses with blue eyes (those with the overo coat pattern) are also more likely to suffer from genetic deafness.
+For example, pure white horses (while also being extremely rare) are more likely to carry the lethal white syndrome.
+Also, Paint Horses with blue eyes (those with the overo coat pattern) are also more likely to suffer from genetic deafness.